Florida emergency declared as Tropical Storm Ian strengthens | Science-Environment

 The agency said Floridians should have hurricane plans in place and advised residents to monitor updates of the storm's evolving path.

-Ian was expected to become a hurricane Sunday and a major hurricane as soon as late Monday.
+The centre issued an updated advisory at 5 am on Sunday, which noted the tropical storm was forecast to begin "rapidly strengthening later today" with the "risk of significant wind and storm surge impacts increasing for western Cuba."
+Ian was expected to become a hurricane on Sunday and a major hurricane as soon as late on Monday.

-The storm had top sustained winds of 50 mph (85 kph) Saturday night as it swirled about 395 miles (630 kilometres) southeast of Grand Cayman, in the Cayman Islands.
+The storm had top sustained winds of 50 mph (85 kph) on Sunday morning as it swirled about 345 miles (555 kilometres) southeast of Grand Cayman, in the Cayman Islands.

-A hurricane warning was in effect for the island, and hurricane watches were issued for western Cuba.
+A hurricane warning remained in effect for the island and hurricane watches were issued for western Cuba.

 "Too soon to say if it's going to be a southeast Florida problem or a central Florida problem or just the entire state," he said.